Financial Aid and Scholarships - Undergraduate

 Additional terminology

-- Payment Period: fall semester/spring semester/summer (if attended).
+- Enrollment Period: fall semester, spring semester, summer session (if attended).

-- Warning Status: assigned to one payment period, to a student who fails to make SAP after any payment period.
+- Warning Status: assigned to one payment period, to a student who fails to make SAP after any enrollment period.

-- Suspension: assigned to a student who fails to meet SAP in the payment period after being placed on Warning Status.
+- Suspension: assigned to a student who fails to meet SAP in the enrollment period after being placed on Warning Status.
 Student must complete the appeal process to reinstate financial aid eligibility.

-- Probation Status: assigned for one payment period, to a student who has appealed and has had eligibility for financial aid reinstated.
+- Probation Status: assigned for one enrollment period, to a student who has appealed and has had eligibility for financial aid reinstated.
 Specific terms are given to students with this status.
-For example, student may have to complete a certain percentage of credits attempted in the next payment period.
+For example, student may have to complete a certain percentage of credits attempted in the next enrollment period.

 Students only need to complete a statement explaining what prevented them from meeting the requirements of the SAP policy, and what has changed so that what prevented them from being successful before will not hinder them moving forward.
 Per Federal regulations, an appeal may only be approved if the student shows that they will be able to meet SAP at the next evaluation, or the appeal committee develops a plan for the student that, if followed, will ensure the student is able to meet all components of the SAP policy by a specific point in time.
 Incomplete or inaccurate appeals will not be approved.